Trustworthy-AI-Group/TransferAttack/README.md

 ## Usage
+We randomly sample 1,000 images from ImageNet validate set, in which each image is from one category and can be correctly classified by the adopted models.
 Download the [data](https://drive.google.com/file/d/1VJbWlmcKRVei8rXbBtkjL0Ja_S2tvctp/view?usp=sharing) into `/path/to/data`.
 Then you can run the attack as follows:

 ```
 python main.py --input_dir ./path/to/data --output_dir adv_data/mifgsm/resnet18 --attack mifgsm --model=resnet18